A timeline of billionaire Elon Musk’s bid to control Twitter

 May 5: Musk strengthens his offer to buy Twitter with commitments of more than $7 billion from a diverse group of investors including Silicon Valley heavy hitters like Oracle co-founder Larry Ellison.

 May 10: In a hint at how he would change Twitter, Musk says he’d reverse Twitter’s ban of former President Donald Trump following the Jan.
-6, 2021 insurrection at the U.S. Capitol, calling the ban “morally bad decision” and “foolish in the extreme.”
+6, 2021 insurrection at the U.S. Capitol, calling the ban a “morally bad decision” and “foolish in the extreme.”

 May 13: Musk said that his plan to buy Twitter is “ temporarily on hold.”
 Musk said that he needs to pinpoint the number of spam and fake accounts on the social media platform.
 Shares of Twitter tumble, while shares of Tesla rebound sharply.